 Before you even attempt to get any backlinks pointing back to your website, we have to stay away from destructive force of misinformation about backlinks and SEO.

 Or else, one sunny morning you may wake up and find that dreadful manual action required email, or worse yet, your entire website taken out of Google search index because of backlink spamming.

 That’s because some amateurish search engine optimization experts telling you fictional stories such as:

 Google rankings and search optimization in general is based on the premise that more people that link to your website, the more valuable it must be, and thus, Google will give your website higher ranking in its search results

-Following retarded SEO philosophies as above won’t help your business website and Google rankings, in fact, it may even have very negative consequences for your website.
+Following bad SEO philosophies as above won’t help your business website and Google rankings, in fact, it may even have very negative consequences for your website.

-Let us get our SEO strategy right so you don’t fall victim to being penalized by Google due to your website’s backlink profile participating in linking schemes which are against Google’s Guidelines as it states:
+Let us get our SEO strategy right so that you won’t fall victim to being penalized by Google due to your website’s backlink profile participating in linking schemes which are against Google’s Guidelines, as it states:

 After thinking about these guidelines set by Google, you may even stop thinking about getting backlinks altogether.
-Because it seems that any effort that you make to get backlinks are against Google’s guidelines.
+Because it seems that any effort that you make to get backlinks may be against Google’s strict guidelines.

 The Required Philosophy Shift